Scalable Neural Decoder for Topological Surface Codes: Neural Networks

 \subsection{Training}

-Each neural network configuration has been trained using standard supervised learning techniques, using labeled data sets of syndromes and their corresponding underlying errors for a given error rate.
-Because such error-syndromes pairs can be generated in very efficient ways, we have generated, for every epoch of the training, a new set of 512 such pairs ``on the fly".
-In effect, this procedure increases the size of the training dataset to be of the order ``batch size $\times$ training epochs'', and significantly reduces the chance of overfitting.
+Each neural network configuration has been trained using standard supervised learning techniques, using labeled data sets of syndromes and their corresponding underlying errors For each error rate we train a separate neural network, using only error-syndrome pairs generated at that given rate.
+Because such error-syndromes pairs can be generated in very efficient ways, we have generated, for every epoch of the training, a new set of 512 such pairs `on the fly'.
+In effect, this procedure increases the size of the training dataset to be of the order `batch size $\times$ training epochs', and significantly reduces the chance of overfitting.
 Detailed training parameters are provided in Table~\ref{Tab:Training}, which have been optimized (via a grid search) for the error threshold probability of the decoder and then employed to every training process regardless of the underlying error probability.